HideNknow/ShowCaseAndThings/README.md

 # ShowCaseAndThings
-UE5 Just a show case and tutorial following of things pretty cool right ?
+UE5 Just a show case and tutorial following of things pretty, cool right ? but kinda useless